Buggies Unlimited

-Buggies Unlimited is the world's largest distributor of golf cart parts and accessories.
-The company sells to its customers via its website, and catalog mailings.
+Buggies Unlimited is a distributor of golf cart parts and accessories headquartered in Jacksonville, Florida.
+The company sells to its customers via its website and catalog mailings.

-Locations

-The Buggies Unlimited warehouse, phone center, and corporate headquarters are located in Jacksonville, Florida.

 History

-Founded in 1997, CEO Bart Mahan created Buggies Unlimited out of a desire to combine his life's passions – sports cars and golf.
-The company began as a golf cart dealership, opening a small showroom in Lexington, Kentucky and creating a basic informational website.
-After achieving some success with the flagship store, Buggies Unlimited expanded in 1999 by adding another location in Beckley, West Virginia.
+Buggies Unlimited was founded in 1997.
+CEO Bart Mahan started the company as a golf cart dealership, opening a small showroom in Lexington, Kentucky and creating a basic informational website.
+Buggies Unlimited expanded in 1999 by adding another location in Beckley, West Virginia.

-In 2000–2001, the company experienced tough times as the economy struggled through the dot-com crash and the September 11 attacks.
-In addition, the discretionary income of retirees – one of Buggies Unlimited's main demographics – began to dry up.
+In 2000 and 2001, the company experienced tough times as the economy struggled through the dot-com crash and the September 11 attacks.
 In order to keep the business running, Mahan closed the West Virginia location and scaled back his employees from 16 to 5.